 It can happen to anyone.
-Your child starts out sweet and eager-to-please.
+Your teen starts out sweet and eager-to-please.
 You’re a team; you understand each other.
 Then, adolescence hits, she morphs into an angry troublemaker, and you’re left feeling completely hoodwinked, and a little betrayed.
 Resist the urge to fight fire with fire, and try these studied approaches instead for dealing with your defiant teen.

 Get to the Bottom of the Problem